bmaland/7dbsbox/README.md

 ## Redis

+Version: 2.2.12.

 Redis runs on its default port (6379) and allows connections from any host without any authentication.

 Connect using the command line: `redis-cli`

+## Neo4j

+Version: 1.9.1.

+The web admin interface is available at: http://localhost:7474/webadmin/